chaolinhan/MSc_Project/Meeting/meeting2.md

     -   Current runs all result in a steady trend when time t >= 40 hr for all the four variables
     -   In real data, values still changes when  t >= 40
 -   I have changed the source code of `pyABC`, which could be problematic when using ARCHER

+# Meeting notes

+-   Extend the time point to 120 hrs
+    -   Now data size is 30*4=120 values
+-   For results: also plot the joint distribution of any two parameters, where we could possibly identify some patterns that some parameters are related and in a way we can reduce the number of parameters.
+    -   We can identify some linear relations up to 2 or 3 orders e.g. x=ay^3+c, or exponential/log relations among two parameters but the joint parameter distribution cannot identify relations among three or more parameters
+-   For question 6.1: one possible model is replace $\lambda_N$ by $\lambda_N e^{-at}$ which is an exponential decay term instead of a constant intercept
+-   Sigma for error could be fixed, i.e. for N and Phi the error have the same sigma_1 and for beta and alpha the error have the same sigma_2.
+The sigma could be fixed, as is proposed above, according the variance go the raw data